benjaminhlina/ecotox/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* elaborated my discription and have included references in the DESCRIPTION file
+* elaborated 'ecotox' discription, have included references in the DESCRIPTION file, and added '' around package names

 ## Test environments
 * local Windows 7, SP1 install, R 3.4.2